 1. Becoming Complacent After Reaching Certain Milestones

 No matter how much success your business achieves, you cannot get complacent.
-Even the biggest businesses in the world continue to market themselves and launch new strategies.
-Many businesses assume that once they’ve attained a certain number of customers or earned a certain amount of revenue, they can stop pouring money into marketing and stop looking for areas of improvement.
+Even the biggest companies in the world continue to market themselves and launch new strategies.
+Many companies assume that once they’ve attained a certain number of customers or earned a certain amount of revenue, they can stop pouring money into marketing and stop looking for areas of improvement.
 Why market yourself, a business leader might think, when you barely have enough time to service the clients you already have?

 In the same vein, a business might get complacent during their industry’s slow season.
 Why market yourself or make improvements when your industry is the last thing on your customer’s mind?
 The answer is simple: because when it gets busy, you won’t have time to do these things.